LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 ---
 layout: default
 title: Confluence and You
+description:
 ---

 >Writing in Confluence is more like arranging your digital Zen garden, than actually writing. - Luciano Adonis

+I've spent so many years with Confluence that I might as well marry it by now.
+But, sticking to the topic at hand, I've picked up a few tricks that can help your chakras alignt when it comes to Confluence.

+## Features

+To use Confluence you must become the Confluence.

 ### Page Layout

+Often overlooked, but using multiple rows and columns can significantly improve how you display content or highlight key points.
+Instead of scrolling through a vertical monolith of text, you can create a more dynamic and engaging layout.
+We're in a strange time where, if we're not engaging enough, we risk becoming irrelevant—or worse, ignored entirely.

 ### Macros